joychak/jupyterhub-kdcauthenticator/README.md

 #KDCAuthenticator

-**KDC authenticator allows to authenticate the JuypterHub user using Kerberos protocol**
+KDC authenticator allows to authenticate the JuypterHub user using Kerberos protocol.

 #Install, Configure and Run